British Expat Divorce in Indonesia

 According to Article 35 of 1974 Marriage Law, any property acquired during the marriage becomes joint property of husband and wife.
 Property acquired prior to the marriage remains separately owned by the parties unless so otherwise specified.

 If a divorce occurs, the joint property shall be split in half between the husband and wife.
-This is applied for non-Moslem couples and Moslem couples.
+This is applied for non-Muslim couples and Muslim couples.

 Once a divorce is concluded and granted, 1974 Marriage Law indicates the following consequences: